stm32duino/wiki_contrib/Upload-methods.md

 [[/img/Warning-icon.png|alt="Warning"]] **USB cable have to be plug to enter in DFU mode.**

+On Linux with some boards like the black pill, press and hold the boot button then plug the board in.
+Check dmsg to see if the board is was recognized as in DFU mode.

+Note that on Linux you may need udev rules setup if the programmer cannot access your board.
+After putting the board in DFU mode, check the kernel using dmesg, you should see your board.
+Install dfu-util and run dfu-util -l as root and if it works, run as your user.
+If it fails, you need to setup UDEV.
+See the 45-maple.rules file for an example.

+Edit /etc/udev/rules.d/45-maple.rules.
+The first lines are for Maple.
+The last line defines your board (the info reported by dfu-util -l or from running dmesg).
+This was tested on Fedora 33.
+  45-maple.rules:
+  ATTRS{idProduct}=="1001", ATTRS{idVendor}=="0110", MODE="664", GROUP="plugdev"
+  ATTRS{idProduct}=="1002", ATTRS{idVendor}=="0110", MODE="664", GROUP="plugdev"
+  ATTRS{idProduct}=="0003", ATTRS{idVendor}=="1eaf", MODE="664", GROUP="plugdev" SYMLINK+="maple", ENV{ID_MM_DEVICE_IGNORE}="1"
+  ATTRS{idProduct}=="0004", ATTRS{idVendor}=="1eaf", MODE="664", GROUP="plugdev" SYMLINK+="maple", ENV{ID_MM_DEVICE_IGNORE}="1"
+  ATTRS{idProduct}=="df11", ATTRS{idVendor}=="0483", MODE="664", GROUP="dialout" SYMLINK+="blackpill", ENV{ID_MM_DEVICE_IGNORE}="1"

+After running this, tell udev to reload the rules:  sudo udevadm control --reload-rules

 ## HID Bootloader 2.2 (HID BL)
 This is a driverless USB bootloader for `STM32F10x` and `STM32F4xx` MCUs and is based on [HID protocol](https://en.wikipedia.org/wiki/Human_interface_device).
 No special USB drivers are needed, even on Windows.